Vector35/binaryninja-api/docs/getting-started.md

 ### All Settings

-Here's a list of all settings currently available from the UI:
+Here's a list of all built-in settings currently available from the UI:

 |Category|Setting|Description|Type|Default|Scope|Key|
 |---|---|---|---|---|---|---|